 Lonely Planets South Australia

 Video – South Australia – Featuring Joseph Banks NP

 Sailing Southern Ocean – eBook or print

 A very special young lady suddenly appeared at our son’s place in perfect timing for hugs and a catch up.
-Seems her job in Byron is getting her down and being clever she’s exploring her options and going overseas came up.
-Steady Jude took the discussion towards long term goals while my head jumped back to her age and cutting ties the first time.
-I recall, divine decree stepped in or maybe by pure accident I launched myself in a totally different direction.
-Just like our dearly loved friend, I was lacking in skills, knowledge and confidence, so I really wanted to tell her my story, but didn’t get the chance.
+It seems her job in Byron is getting her down and being clever she’s exploring her options when going overseas came up.
+Steady-Jude took the discussion towards long term goals while my head jumped back to being her age and cutting ties the first time.
+I recalled that divine decree stepped in or maybe a pure accident launched myself in a totally different direction.
+Just like our dearly loved friend, I was lacking skills, knowledge and confidence, so I really wanted to tell her my story – but didn’t get the chance.

 That’s Ok, she likes my stuff, so I’ll tell her right here that to survive while exploring life on your own required not only a mentality focused on self survival, it will be by using your wit and skills to make opportunities, and then making them happen that is the key to a full happy life.
 This said by a man some fifty years further on, who today is celebrating forty eight years of marriage to the game changer for me.
 Obviously, no one can foretell the future.
 Make it the way you want.